By Mary Bergin

 Supper club dining is a Wisconsin thang, but no two supper clubs are quite alike and some seem more like distant cousins than sisters.
 Consider these splits in personality.

-Explore these solid supper club choices and stay in the know about more of Wisconsin's best supper clubs by subscribing to our newsletter.
+Explore these solid supper club choices and get more Wisconsin travel inspiration by subscribing to our newsletters.
 Watch on for a taste of the Wisconsin supper club experience, featuring Silvercryst in Wautoma.

 Just about every bartender makes Old Fashioneds in Wisconsin, but rare is the supper club that sells its secret-recipe mix for the cocktail.
 Bottles of Hafner’s Old Fashioned Mix, named after the longtime Sky Club bartender who created it, are shipped all over the country.

 What else puts this third-generation family business on the map?
 Owners say the salad bar was invented here in 1950, when it was all you could eat for one price.
 That’s still the deal, or you can visit once with a dinner of fish to steak.